Google’s “From Sources Across The Web” Search Feature – A Knowledge Graph and Carousel Frankenstein That’s Hard To Ignore

 From a position standpoint, the carousel will take the position of the block element it is contained within (which in this case is “Found the web” ranking #1).
 So, let’s say your listing is in the third carousel down and someone reveals that carousel by clicking the arrow button.
 At that point, your listing will gain an impression at position #1.
 The same goes for the fifth, sixth, or a lower carousel… Again, it will take on the position of the block element (the SERP feature it’s contained within).

-Final tips and recommendations if “Found on the web” appears in a SERP you are targeting:
+Final tips and recommendations if “From sources across the web” appears in a SERP you are targeting:

 • Perform a SERP analysis.
 You can learn so much by reviewing the search results, including the types of content ranking, SERP features present, how Google is interpreting intent, and more.